jddixon/hamt_go/doc/index.md

 recursing in the process.

 The current implementation allows values of
-4, 5, or 6 for `w`.
-Preliminary performance tests indicate that `w=5` is optimal.
+3, 4, 5, or 6 for `w`.
+Preliminary performance tests indicate
+that `w=5` is optimal.
 That is, a table with 32 slots gives the best performance.

 An enhancement introduces a fixed size table at the root.
-This is characterized by another small integer t: the root has 2^t entries and the entry table at the root is indexed by the first t bits of the key's hashcode.
+This is characterized by another small integer t: the root has 2^t entries and the table at the root is indexed by the first t bits of the key's hashcode.
+Performance tests show that for optimal performance the root table should approach the total number of entries in size.

 A further enhancement would allow dynamic resizing of the root table.
 This has not yet been implemented.